knocklabs/javascript/examples/slack-kit-example/README.md

 6. Also under "OAuth and Permissions", add this Knock URL to that field:https://api.knock.app/providers/slack/authenticate.
 Knock's API endpoint will handle the OAuth callback for you.
 7. Under "Manage distribution", allow it to be publicly distributed

+### Setting up Knock

+#### Create a Slack channel

+Add a Slack channel with the `Client Id` and `Client Secret` from the `Basic Info` section of your Slack.
+Take note of this channel id for use in the next step.

+#### Create a new workflow

+Create a new [workflow](https://docs.knock.app/concepts/workflows) with a Slack channel step pointing to this Slack channel.
+Take note of this workflow key for use in the following steps.In the message template use the following liquid tag to test your ability to send messages: `A new issue was submitted: {{message}}`

 ### Environment variables

-All of these values are sourced from environment variables.
+All of these values are sourced from environment variables at runtime.
 The example app will check for these values as the first step.
 Make a copy of `.env.sample` using the following command: `cp .env.sample .env.local`

 | Env Var                            | Description                                                                                                                                                                                                                                                                                   |
 | ---------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |